orgrosua/yabe-bricksbender/readme.txt

 == Changelog ==

+= 1.0.13 =
+* **Change**: [plain-classes] Revert the "Hover the Class Name to preview the generated CSS code" feature that introduced in v1.0.8.
+It's not working as expected and causing performance issues.
+We will revisit this feature in the future release
+* **Change**: [plain-classes] Revert the "Colorized background of the class based on the breakpoint/screen size" feature that introduced in v1.0.8.
+It's not working as expected and causing performance issues.
+We will revisit this feature in the future release

 = 1.0.12 =
 * **New**: [html2bricks] Added the Paste button on the Structure panel header allowing to paste without needing selecting the element first.